By David Lowe

 The celebratory ATLAS Ride gives friends, relatives and community members an opportunity to pedal alongside this year’s Texas 4000 Team as the group of 84 University of Texas students begins its 70-day journey to Anchorage.

 The Texas 4000 -- which describes itself as the longest annual charity bike ride in the world -- contributes to cancer research and cancer support services.
-Since the ride began in 2004, the Texas 4000 has given more than $9.7 million to fight cancer, said Cassidy Hurwitz, the organization’s events coordinator.
+Since the ride began in 2004, Texas 4000 for Cancer has raised more than $9.7 million in the fight against cancer, said Cassidy Hurwitz, the organization’s events coordinator.
 Recipients of Texas 4000 grants include MD Anderson Cancer Center, Dell Medical School’s Texas Health Catalyst Program, The University of Texas at Austin Department of Biomedical Engineering, UT Southwestern Medical Center, and the American Cancer Society’s Hope Lodge in Houston.

 ATLAS Ride activities will allow Lampasas-area residents to support the cause -- whether they pay to cycle or simply purchase a pass for the post-ride food and festivities.
 To register, visit https://www.texas4000.org/event/atlas-ride/.